ntheile/CrossFront/README.md

 Day 2 - The Build Script
 =====================================
+**__* Note that this build script is no longer needed with the web essentails 2012 visual studio extension installed.
+There is an option to enable typescript AMD compilation on save. http://visualstudiogallery.msdn.microsoft.com/07d54d12-7133-4e15-becb-6f451ea3bea6__**

 I found it a pain to maually compile each ts file to use AMD so I wrote this batch script that you can configure to run at build time.

 `/TscCompile.bat`